-Any vaginal pain can naturally put you off having sex.
-A lack of libido can cause serious issues for you, and your partner so vaginal dryness is not one to be ignored.
+- Any vaginal pain can naturally put you off having sex.
+A lack of libido and can cause serious issues for you, and your partner so vaginal dryness is not one to be ignored.

-Vaginal dryness at menopause happens because of oestrogen levels dropping.
-The hormone oestrogen is responsible for consistent lubrication.
+Vaginal dryness at menopause happens because of estrogen levels dropping.
+The hormone estrogen is responsible for consistent lubrication.
 This means that it keeps the lining of your vaginal thick and moist.
-This part of our body is therefore very sensitive to changing levels of oestrogen.
-When oestrogen drops as we approach and pass through menopause, the lining of the vaginal thins and becomes drier.
+This part of our body is therefore very sensitive to changing levels of estrogen.
+When estrogen drops as we approach and pass through menopause, the lining of the vaginal thins and becomes drier.
 This can lead to irritation, feelings of discomfort and pain.

 1. Vaginal creams and pessaries which contain estrogen

-Oestrogen creams and pessaries are incredibly safe to use.
-Even for those who may not be eligible for HRT, local oestrogen creams are often still an option.
-This is because the levels of oestrogen are so low and are only absorbed into the local vaginal blood stream.
+Estrogen creams and pessaries are incredibly safe to use.
+Even for those who may not be eligible for HRT, local estrogen creams are often still an option.
+This is because the levels of estrogen are so low and are only absorbed into the local vaginal blood stream.
 This minimises any risks to your health.
 The only exception is for women who have active breast cancer or those that are experiencing vaginal bleeding.